rails/rails/guides/source/active_record_querying.md

 COMMIT
 ```

-`find_or_create_by` returns either the record that already exists or the new record.
+`first_or_create` returns either the record that already exists or the new record.
 In our case, we didn't already have a client named Andy so the record is created and returned.

 The new record might not be saved to the database; that depends on whether validations passed or not (just like `create`).